aloj7980/Assignments_And_Projects/CSCI5707 Principles of Database Systems/Practice Exam/ReadMe.md

-This practice exam given out before the midterm
+Practice exams were given out before the midterm and final.
+Only the one given out before the midterm had an answer key.